mr-sarthakgupta/adobe-behaviour-simulation/README.md

 **Download and store data in `./data`**

+### Utils
+We have setup scripts `./utils` to get the data for the usernames for finetuning and inference of the models.
+These help us fetch important details like usernames' followers, location, twitter description etc.

 ### References

 - [Large Content And Behavior Models To Understand, Simulate, And Optimize Content And Behavior](https://arxiv.org/abs/2309.00359)